Baltic Capitals: The Historic Cities of Vilnius, Riga and Tallinn

 Surface and terrain

-This tour is mainly on quiet roads or a dedicated bicycle paths.
-The terrain is varied and rolling with some gradual hills on some riding days (some steep ups and downs in the Gauja River valley) and dead flat most of the tour.
+This tour is mainly on quiet roads or dedicated bicycle paths.
+The terrain is varied and rolling with some gradual hills on some riding days (some steep ups and downs in the Gauja River Valley), but completely flat for most of the tour.

 Hotels